milkbottledude/woodlands-jb_tracker/Documentation.md

 Fig 4.7: Heatmap showing correlation values between features, as well as between features and the two y-columns.

-A good rule of thumb I learned is that if the correlation value is < 0.3, there is no multicollinearity.
-As we can see, a large majority of the squares are whitish in colour (⬜ = 👍) with correlation values not surpassing 0.3.
+A good rule of thumb I learned is that if the correlation value is < 0.4, there is no multicollinearity.
+As we can see, a large majority of the squares are whitish in colour (⬜ = 👍) with correlation values not surpassing 0.4.
 However, there are a few bad eggs here and there.

 - First off, the pale orange squares 🟧 of value -0.47.
-Those show the correlation between 'hour_cos', an independent variable (x), and 'congestion_value_wdlands', a dependent variable (y).
+Those show the correlation between `hour_cos`, an independent variable (x), and `congestion_value_wdlands`, a dependent variable (y).

     Since the correlation is not between two independent variables, there is no multicollinearity, so no cause for alarm 😮‍💨.

     In fact, this is actually good news, because it means the feature 'hour_cos' is a good indicator of the congestion condition on the road to woodlands.

-- Next, a

-*talk abt heatmap values*
+- Next, a slightly paler orange square of value 0.42, slightly higher than the multicollinearity threshold.
+This square involves the features `day_of_year_cos` and `public_hol_period`.
+0.42 is not very alarming, but still good to take a mental note of.

+- This next one is pretty alarming.
+The feature `week_value` has very high modulus correlation values of -0.92 🟥, 0.97 🟦 and -0.85 🟥 with the features `day_of_year_cos`, `day_of_year_sin`, and `date_sin` respectively.
+Theres a high chance I'll remove the `week_value` feature later on, its just too correlated with too many other features.

+- Another blue square of value 0.95 🟦 representing the correlation value between the features `day_of_year` and `sch_hol_period`.

+- Lastly, the feature `date_sin` is highly correlated with the features `day_of_year_cos` and `day_of_year_sin`.
+The correlation values are 0.80 🟦 and -0.82 🟥 respectively.

+    There is a chance I might remove `date_sin`.
+But since it comes as a pair with `date_cos`, I'm debating whether I should remove both or keep `date_cos` only.

 Moving on, lets check out the loss values when y-column = y_column_wdlands:
 ```